-Another important factor to consider is the theme’s ability to be customised.
-Customers today expect a personalised experience, so your theme must be able to provide it.
+Another important factor to consider is the theme’s ability to be customized.
+Customers today expect a personalized experience, so your theme must be able to provide it.
 Look for a platform that provides both free and paid themes that are highly customizable.

 A necessary lookout that your platform should be able to provide a ‘lightning-fast experience’ to get hold of as ‘Google’ describes “an intent-rich moment when a person turns to a device to act on a need to know, go, do, or buy”.
 While at the same time it should maintain consistency as your business grows and scales.
 It should be flexible enough to increase or decrease its IT resources to meet the changing demand.

 While the above attributes need to be considered when you are on the lookout for a suitable e-commerce service provider.
 Let us take a step ahead to understand what these two popular e-commerce platforms- Salesforce commerce cloud & Shopify have to offer, and which is best suited for your specific business needs.